jensengroup/molcalc/readme.rst

 ------------

 Simply clone the repo and install dependencies.
-Easiest is to use Anaconda_, because we use RDKit in the background (sorry).
+Easiest is to use Anaconda_, because we use RDKit in the background.

 .. _Anaconda: https://www.anaconda.com/download

-The following steps are included in the ``Makefile`` for convienced, so
+The following steps are included in the ``Makefile``.

 .. code-block:: bash